DIY Owl Candy Valentines for Kids + Free Printable

 How to Make Owl Valentines Candy Cards

 For the Owls (if you do not have a Cricut Explore Air™ or other machine, simply search Google for a fitting image, print it, cut it out and then trace it onto a stiff piece of paper so you can use it as a template).

-- For my owls, I used this Teal and Brown Owl from Design Space (Open a new project.
+- For my owls, I used a Teal and Brown Owl from Design Space as a basis.
+(Open a new project.
 Go to ‘insert images’ and do a search for ‘owl’).
 The one I used is mostly teal in color with brown ‘wings’.
 Image info is: Owl #M3B9B5.